 The lighthouse when built in 1873.
 The second lighthouse constructed on Lake Superior.
 In 1960’s a 25m steel town and a second dwelling were added. in 1989 the lighthouse was automated dispensing of 106 years of lighthouse keeping.

 Porphyry Island Lighthouse is located on the eastern side of the Black Bay Peninsula 40 km east of Thunder Bay.
-You can access through the Silver Islet boat ramp to get to the water.
+Silver Islet Harbour is the best access point.
+And if you are interested charter are available.
 Most arrive by power boat, sailing craft or by kayak.
 Landing is suggested at the northwest bay on Porphyry Island, just to the south of Walkers Channel.
-Amenities include two docks with a capacity of a draft of four feet for boaters, sailing craft can moor in the bay.
-There are picnic table, fire pit, camp area, and boat house to welcome guests.
+Amenities include hundreds of feet of docking, three mooring balls.
+There are picnic table, sauna, fire pit, camp area, and boat house.

-Onsite there are several kilometres of walking trails one which takes you to the point on Porphyry Island.
+Onsite there are several kilometers of walking trails one which takes you to the point.
 The walking trail bisects Porphyry Island Provincial Park Nature Reserve.
 Programs include the Artist-in-Residence, Host Keeper & the Canada Summer Jobs for students.

-Map showing all Canadian Lake Superior Lighthouses (provided by Lake Superior Magazine).
+Map showing all Canadian Lake Superior Lighthouses (Lake Superior Magazine).